awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

 # Upgrading the MySQL DB Engine<a name="USER_UpgradeDBInstance.MySQL"></a>

-When Amazon Relational Database Service \(Amazon RDS\) supports a new version of a database engine, you can upgrade your DB instances to the new version\.
+When Amazon RDS supports a new version of a database engine, you can upgrade your DB instances to the new version\.
 There are two kinds of upgrades: major version upgrades and minor version upgrades\.

 ## Overview of Upgrading<a name="USER_UpgradeDBInstance.MySQL.Overview"></a>